 |Dyson V7 Motorhead||Motorhead, combination tool, crevice tool||Fuschia|

-The Dyson V7 Animal is a versatile stick vacuum that performs very well on carpet but isn't as good as some other vacuums on bare floors, such as the Shark ION F80.
+The Dyson V7 Animal is a versatile stick vacuum that performs very well on carpet but isn't as good as some other vacuums on bare floors, especially compared to newer, more expensive Dyson models like the Dyson V15 Detect.
 It has a disappointing battery life, but it's fairly easy to maintain, and there are virtually no recurring costs.
-Also, see our recommendations for the best vacuums for carpets, the best cordless vacuums for pet hair, and the best vacuums for high-pile carpet.

 The Dyson V7 Animal and the Dyson Cyclone V10 Absolute are two similar stick/handheld vacuums with a few differences.
-The Cyclone V10 Absolute does a significantly better job on bare floors, and it's a bit better on low-pile carpet as well.
+Thanks to its more powerful suction motor, the Cyclone V10 Absolute does a significantly better job on bare floors, and it's a bit better on low-pile carpet as well.
 It has a longer battery life, and it comes with more tools and brushes for more specialized cleaning tasks.
 The V7, on the other hand, is easier to maintain, it has a slightly bigger dirt compartment, and it's somewhat better on high-pile carpet too.

 The Dyson V7 Animal is a better handheld vacuum than the Shark Rocket Ultra-Light.
 Since the Dyson is a cordless vacuum, it has an unlimited range, making it well-suited for cleaning cars or stairs.
 It also manages to suck up more pet hair than the Shark.
 However, its battery life is disappointing and you can't use it while charging either.
 The Shark, on the other hand, performs better on bare floors.

 The Shark ION P50 Upright and Dyson V7 Animal have different advantages due to their different designs.
 The cordless upright/handheld Shark has a longer battery life and is more effective at clearing large debris, especially on bare floors.
-Conversely, the Dyson employs a stick/upright design that's far more portable and does a better job of clearing small debris like sand or baking powder, especially on carpeted floors.
-The Dyson also features a wider assortment of specialized brush heads but isn't quite as well-built.
+The Dyson employs a stick/upright design that's far more portable and does a better job cleaning small debris like sand or baking powder, especially on carpeted floors.
+The Dyson also features a wider assortment of specialized brush heads but isn't as well-built.